[?] Subscribe To This Site

 Oh, tourists like the lovely French girls in this photo would not be so happy if the pines were not there.

-If they needed to regrow or, to recover I mean.
 Here we see them in the Mercedes forest in Tenerife.

 That forest was not harmed by fires, recently, by the way.